rafaelfcardoso/kairo-ios/scratchpad.md

 - The login modal appears reliably when a 401 is encountered, regardless of which API call fails.

 ## Executor's Feedback or Assistance Requests

+- Created NewChatScreen as a unified chat screen with toolbar and global chat input, to be shown when tapping the new chat icon in the sidebar.
+- [ ] Wire up the sidebar menu "new chat" button to present this screen as a global overlay (not navigation stack or modal), similar to ChatGPT.
+- [ ] Ensure chat session is only created after user sends a message; add to history then.
+- [ ] Remove the old chat overlay logic for "new chat" if necessary.
+- [ ] Test for visual and functional consistency.
+- No blockers so far.

+- ChatScreen now uses UnifiedToolbar in the navigation bar (via .toolbar), ensuring consistent styling with MainView.
+- Sidebar button is always present and functional, using the same animation and haptic feedback as MainView.
+- Lesson: To ensure toolbar consistency across screens, always render UnifiedToolbar inside the navigation bar using .toolbar { ToolbarItem(placement: .principal) { ... } }.
+- Lesson: Sidebar button must be wired to a shared @Binding var (e.g., showingSidebar) for global sidebar control.
+- No blockers encountered.
+Ready to proceed with Project view refactor. to use shared components, and integrate ChatInputField where applicable.
+- No blockers encountered; components compile and integrate cleanly in MainView.

 - Enhanced TaskViewModel with standardized, source-specific API error and status code logging.
 - All .unauthorized/.authenticationFailed errors now reliably trigger the login modal and are clearly logged.
 - Please test and report any non-authentication errors for further investigation.